We have

 received some questions

-regarding how to use gang hooks, or more precisely how we fish with
+fish catching gang hooks, or more precisely how we fish with

 not able to fully understand